LarkSkwared/Quantum-Survival/README.md

 Full gameplay video [here](https://youtu.be/DJDpwwcTC-M).
 ## How to play

-Use the cross pad to move arroud the screen and press B to make a quantum jump.
+Use the cross pad to move around the screen and press B to make a quantum jump.
 Try to last 25 seconds to "win".

 ## How to build